kedark152/AgroPlay/README.md

 ---
 ## About AgroPlay

-* AgroPlay is a platform where one can easily find video content relating to Agriculture.
+* AgroPlay is a platform where one can easily find video content related to Agriculture.
 * AgroPlay is aimed to educate, provide awareness & develop interest of youth to innovate & learn recent advancements & Techniques related to farming.
 * In this App, users can see videos based on different categories such as Fertilizers, Pesticides, Hydroponic Farming, Technology, etc.
 * Additionally we have implemented various features such as like videos, add to watch later, create various playlist, add videos to playlist, etc.